Types of Vision Plans and Coverage

 Vision Discount Plans

 The benefit of a vision discount plan is flexibility and affordability.
-These plans are great for people who want to keep up with routine and preventative eye care, but who don’t want to spend a lot on vision coverage and don’t have any eye health concerns.
+These plans are great for people who want to keep up with routine and preventative eye care but don’t want to spend much on vision coverage and don’t have eye health concerns.

-Flexible spending accounts (FSAs) and health savings accounts (HSAs) let you set aside money for health-related expenses.
-You contribute to these funds directly out of your paycheck before federal taxes and some state taxes are deducted from it.
-This results in a savings of about 30 percent.
+You contribute to these funds directly out of your paycheck before federal taxes and some state taxes are deducted.
+This results in savings of about 30 percent.

 You’re able to use the money in an FSA or HSA to pay for vision services and products that include: